-The hike to Eagle Point is an out-and-back route approximately 8 miles long and features between 1,200-1,400 feet of total elevation gain.
+The hike to Eagle Point is an out-and-back route approximately 8 miles long.
+And the trail features between 1,200-1,400 feet of total elevation gain.

-The views are incredible the entire hike as you will pass Vikingsholm and then contour the southern side of Emerald Bay.
-During this traverse along the bay you will be treated to multiple angles of Fannette Island, Emerald Point, and Lake Tahoe.
+The views are incredible for the entire hike.
+You’ll pass Vikingsholm and then contour the southern side of Emerald Bay.
+During this traverse along the bay you’ll see multiple angles of Fannette Island, Emerald Point, and Lake Tahoe.

 In addition, you will most likely spot a number of osprey and/or eagles as they utilize this location for nesting.